igamenovoer/lanren-ai/components/claude-code-cli/README.md

   npm install -g @anthropic-ai/claude-code
   ```

 After installation, Claude Code CLI normally launches an onboarding/login flow the first time you run `claude`.
-The per-component installer for `claude-code-cli` (its `install-comp.ps1` / `.bat` inside this directory) is responsible for marking onboarding as complete by updating `%USERPROFILE%\.claude.json` (setting `hasCompletedOnboarding = true`), so you can start using the CLI immediately without going through the login wizard on this machine.
+The per-component installer for `claude-code-cli` (its `install-comp.ps1` inside this directory) is responsible for marking onboarding as complete by updating `%USERPROFILE%\.claude.json` (setting `hasCompletedOnboarding = true`), so you can start using the CLI immediately without going through the login wizard on this machine.

 ## China-friendly installation (npm mirrors)